Knowledge Base Style Guide

 - Error messages should be put in block quotes.

-- Use bullet points for multiple items.
+- Use an unordered list for multiple items.

 Environment

-- Use bullet points when possible
+- Use an unordered list when possible

 - Impacted offerings - aligns with the Offering section of Docs pages